reprohack/reprohack-hq/CODE_OF_CONDUCT.md

 This code of conduct outlines our expectations for participants within the ReproHack community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.

-Anyone who violates this code of conduct may be banned from the community.
+Everyone participating in ReproHack activities is required to conform to the Code of Conduct.
+This Code of Conduct applies to all spaces managed by the ReproHack organisation including, but not limited to, events, email lists, and online forums such as GitHub, Slack and Twitter.
+Event hosts are expected to assist with the enforcement of the Code of Conduct.
+Anyone who violates this code of conduct may be banned from the community, both online and in-person.

 Our open source community strives to: